 Break Ride -- Also "Breakride."
 An official term originating from the anime3 and press conferences4 used to describe a specific kind of skill.
 In contrast to crossrides, break rides activate when you ride a unit over the unit with the skill, giving the unit that you rode +10000 power and then activating another effect.
 All break rides are limit breaks, combining the disadvantages of both crossride and limit break while provide a comparative payout for activating the skill.
 These skills debuted in TD08: Liberator of the Sanctuary, and were popularized in BT10: Triumphant Return of the King of Knights.

 Crossride -- An official term originally used to describe Dragonic Overlord The End and Phantom Blaster Overlord in the anime1, the term has since been adapted in Bushiroad's printed publications2.
-Crossrides are characterized by several characteristics, some of them unique to their cards, but mainly the violation of characteristics 1 and 2 will mean that the unit is not a crossride;
+Crossrides are characterized by several traits, some of them unique to their cards, but mainly the violation of characteristics 1 and 2 will mean that the unit is not a crossride;

 - The unit is a grade 3 intended to be ridden over a grade 3.